jadell/neo4jphp/README.md

     getLastError() : integer
 Return any error code from the last operation.
 Returns null if no error occurred.

-    setCache(Cache $cache)
+    setCache(Cache $cache, integer $cacheTimeout)
-Set the caching mechanism to use.
+Set the caching mechanism to use.  $cacheTimeout is indicated in seconds.
 There are two built-in cache wrappers that can be used: `Null` which does not cache anything (this is the default if no cache is set); and `Variable` which holds all cached values in memory for the length of the process or request.
 New cache back-ends can be created by extending the `Cache` interface.

 ### Node